Storm Damage Roof? A Homeowner's Action Plan

 Your initial inspection can be done safely from your yard.
 Walk the perimeter of your home and look for obvious signs of trouble like bent, cracked, or missing shingles.
 A pair of binoculars can help you get a closer look from the ground.
 Also, scan for any holes or punctures from falling debris.
 Remember to check your gutters and downspouts.
 If you see a large amount of small, sand-like shingle granules, it often means the storm has worn away your shingles’ protective layer.

-Check for These Warning Signs Inside Your Home
+Find Warning Signs Inside Your Home

 Storm damage isn’t always confined to the roof.
 Inside your home, pay close attention to ceilings and walls for new water stains, discoloration, or bubbling paint, which are classic signs of a leak.
 If it’s safe, check your attic for damp insulation or visible drips from the roof deck.
 Be sure to document the damage with clear photos as you go; this evidence is essential for an insurance claim.
 Also, check your siding, windows, and fences for any related damage from the storm.